linkdotnet/LinqSIMDExtensions/README.md

  * The collection type has to be contiguous memory (e.g. `List<T>`, `T[]`, `Span<T>`).
 Types like `IEnumerable<T>` or `IReadOnlyList<T>` are not supported.
  * The underlying number has to implement specific interfaces (like `IMinMaxValue`) to be able to determine the min/max value of the type.
  * Some functions like `Average` can not return a more specific type than the input.
 This means that if you have a `List<int>` and call `Average` on it, the result will be a `int` and not an `double`.
+ * There are no arithmetic checks.
+So it is prune to overflow or underflow.